Israel727/Israel727/README.md

 ## Hi there, My name is Israel Junior Ogbaragu

-** I ama student at the University of the people and currently studying data analysis and machine learning **
+**I am a student at the University of the people and currently studying Data Analysis, Data Science and Machine Learning**